jachana/ShortMaker/README.md

 # Text-to-Video Generator

 A Python script that converts text into video with speech.
 It creates a video with customizable background color and text overlay, along with computer-generated speech narration.
+You can also use your own video as a background.

 ## Features